Politics and Strategy

 Shannon K. O'Neil discusses how a stronger democracy will help check the return of the Institutional Revolutionary Party (PRI) in Mexico.

-See more in Mexico; Political Movements and Protests; Democratization; Latin America and the Caribbean
+See more in Mexico; Political Movements and Protests; Democratization; Americas

 In 64 BC, the great Roman lawyer and orator Marcus Tullius Cicero ran for consul.
 His younger brother, Quintus, wrote a detailed strategy memo laying out just what Marcus needed to do to win.
 It's the best guide to electioneering you'll ever read, presented here with a commentary by the legendary political consultant James Carville.